olexandra-dmytrenko/jms2-lab/README.md

 Instructions
 ------------
 * Open NetBeans and start GlassFish (Services -> Servers -> GlassFish -> Start).
-* Open the Maven project under the 'problem' directory in NetBeans.
+* Open the Maven project in the 'problem' directory in NetBeans (File -> Open Project).
 This is the project you will be working on.
-  Simply start reading the instructions in the comments.
+Simply start reading the instructions in the comments for the [unit test](problem/src/test/java/org/glassfish/jms2lab/Jms2Test.java).
 At this stage you should have a basic understanding of JMS 2 and have had explored the JMS 2 Javadocs (if this is not the case you should start with the resources below).
-You will be basically developing the unit test in the project.
+  You will be basically developing the unit test in the project (the tests will fail when you start).
+To run all the tests in NetBeans, right click the unit test file and select "Test File".
+Running the tests the first time will take some time as the
+  Maven build is invoked for the first time.
+You will be much better off running each test at a time.
+You do this by right clicking on a given test method in the editor and selecting "Run Focused Test Method".
 * A solution is in the 'solution' directory.
-Feel free to open this and look at it if you need to.
+Feel free to open this in NetBeans and look at it if you need to.
 The best way of learning is looking at the solution if you are absolutely stuck.

 Resources
 ---------